brson/wasm-opt-rs/notes.md

 We then build our modified `wasm-opt.cpp`.

-The obvious alternative would be to carry a patch on a fork of Binaryen that makes that changes and commits it to git.
+The obvious alternative would be to carry a patch on a fork of Binaryen that makes that change and commits it to git.
 We needed to be able to build `wasm-opt` normally though for testing, and preferred not to maintain a fork, so preferred this little dynamic rewrite.